Skip to main content

 Security FAQ

-The security of your data is critical.
-This is why we deploy at all times best and proven industry practices to ensure your data is safe on our platform.
+The security of your data is critical, which is why Keypup uses proven industry standards to safeguard your data.

 Below are commonly asked questions about Keypup and how we handle security.